 - investments in certain Australian resident companies listed on approved indices on the Australian stock exchange, that maintain franking accounts.
-Investments covered in the list are available in the Australian share exemption list (IR871) - interest in certain Australian units - limited exemptions for interests in certain venture capital - limited exemptions for interests in certain venture capital interests that move offshore (for 10 or more income years from the income year in which the company migrates from New Zealand) - a 10% or greater interest in a controlled foreign company (CFC).
+Investments covered in the list are available at ird.govt.nz (keyword: check FIF exemption) in the Australian share exemption list - IR871 - interest in certain Australian units - limited exemptions for interests in certain venture capital - limited exemptions for interests in certain venture capital interests that move offshore (for 10 or more income years from the income year in which the company migrates from New Zealand), and - a 10% or greater interest in a controlled foreign company (CFC).